Larry Crowne: Plot

 At her front door, Mercedes invites Larry to kiss her and they hug, before she passionately starts kissing him.
 She wants to have sex as well, but Larry declines, not wanting to take advantage of her inebriated state.
 When Dean arrives home the following morning he finds all of his possessions on the front lawn.

 Realizing there is no way he will not lose his house, Larry uses the knowledge he gained in his Economics class to begin a strategic foreclosure.
-Mercedes, meanwhile, warns Larry not to disclose the events of the previous night, and remains under the false impression that he is romantically involved with the much-younger Talia.
+Mercedes, meanwhile, asks Larry not to disclose the events of the previous night, and remains under the false impression that he is romantically involved with the much-younger Talia.
 It disappoints Larry, who had been excited about Mercedes' interest in him.
 He goes back to concentrating on his studies and his new job instead.

 Mercedes runs into Talia, who is telling Frances, her English teacher, that she will be dropping out of college to start a thrift store.
 There, she finds out that Talia and Larry are just friends.
-Later, Frances comes over to Mercedes' to provide emotional support due to her divorce.
+Later, Frances comes over to Mercedes' to provide emotional and practical support in relation to her impending divorce.

 Finals arrive, and Larry is scheduled last.
 His speech is about his travels around the world while in the Navy, and also manages to include all of his classmates' topics within his own.
-He is given a big round of applause by his classmates and an A-plus grade from Mercedes, who is now happier in her life, and has rediscovered her passion for teaching.
+He is given a big round of applause by his classmates and an A+ grade from Mercedes, who is now happier in her life, and has rediscovered her passion for teaching.

 A short while later, Mercedes and Frances show up at Larry's diner.
 She lets him know that he was an excellent student, to which he replies that she was an excellent teacher.
 When the next term begins, some of the students from Mercedes' speech course register for her Shakespeare class, but Larry is not with them.
 He is seen taking Dr. Matsutani's second-term Economics class.

-Mercedes walks to her office and sees a note from Larry on the door, which is an invitation for French toast, with the address to his new apartment.
-She drives there and they kiss.
+Mercedes walks to her office and sees a note from Larry on the door.
+It is an invitation for French toast, with the address to his new apartment.
+She drives there, finding it is above Talia's thrift store.
+She walks upstairs, Larry comes out of his apartment, they talk briefly and then kiss.